terraform-google-modules/terraform-google-network/examples/secondary_ranges/README.md

 This example creates a single simple VPC network inside of a project.

 This VPC network has three subnets.
-The first subnet has two secondary ranges and the third has a single secondary range.
+The first subnet has two secondary ranges, and the third has a single secondary range.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs